BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 ## Cog directory
 - **[weatherpro](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/weatherpro)** - Access detailed weather information, forecasts, and historical data for any location in the United States using ZIP codes.
 Perfect for planning events, travel, or just staying informed about the weather in your area. `[p]weather`, `[p]weatherset`.
 >[!NOTE]
->The weather cog relies on pre-mapped location information that from time to time, may be inaccurate.
+>The [weatherpro](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/weatherpro) cog relies on pre-mapped location information that from time to time, may be inaccurate.
 If you feel the conditions shown in this cog are, out-of-parity with the conditions you're experiencing in real life, you should open an issue to ask us to review our location mapped for your zip code.

 - **[ping](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/ping)** - A nice, functional ping and SpeedTest tool combined.
 One command, no fuss - `[p]ping`
 - **[nicknamemanagement](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/nicknamemanagement)** - Help manage unruly, unsightly, and otherwise annoying nicknames/screennames in your server.
 A dehoister on steroids, that dislikes anything that isn't alphanumeric.